Craftbevia

 Green Line Brewery Guide: Craft Beer from Lechmere to Brighton

-The complete guide to riding the MBTA Green Line for craft beer: Lamplighter at Lechmere, seasonal Trillium gardens near Arlington and the Greenway, Trillium Fenway and Cheeky Monkey at Kenmore, and Notch's European beer garden in Brighton — plus seasonal Night Shift stops along the way.
+The complete guide to riding the MBTA Green Line for craft beer: Lamplighter at Lechmere, Trillium Fenway and Cheeky Monkey at Kenmore, and Notch's European beer garden in Brighton — plus Trillium's seasonal Rowes Wharf garden and Night Shift beer gardens along the way.

 Craftbevia Team

 The Green Line is the MBTA’s most sprawling route — a web of branches spreading from Lechmere in East Cambridge through the heart of Boston and out to Brookline, Newton, and Brighton.
 For craft beer, that sprawl is an asset: it connects a remarkable range of taproom personalities across a single afternoon.
-Start at Lamplighter’s production taproom at the end of the E branch, work inbound through a pair of seasonal Trillium garden stops, swing out the D branch to Fenway for Trillium’s beer garden and Cheeky Monkey’s energetic brewpub, and finish on the B branch at Notch’s European-style beer garden in Brighton.
+Start at Lamplighter’s production taproom near Lechmere, on the E branch, work inbound past seasonal beer-garden stops, swing out the D branch to Fenway for Trillium’s beer garden and Cheeky Monkey’s energetic brewpub, and finish on the B branch at Notch’s European-style beer garden in Brighton.
 No car needed.

 Understanding the Green Line Branches